Greatcthulhu13/Cards-Against-Programming/CONTRIBUTING.md

-# Contributing to [Cards Against Programming]
+# Contributing to Cards Against Programming

-Thank you for considering contributing to [Cards Against Programming]!
+Thank you for considering contributing to Cards Against Programming!
 We appreciate your interest and support in making this project better.
 Please take a moment to review the following guidelines to ensure a smooth contribution process.

 ## How Can I Contribute?

 ### Bug Reports

-If you encounter a bug while using [Cards Against Programming], please open a new issue in the issue tracker with a detailed description of the problem.
+If you encounter a bug while using Cards Against Programming, please open a new issue in the issue tracker with a detailed description of the problem.
 Include steps to reproduce the bug if possible.
 Before submitting a new issue, please check if a similar issue has already been reported.

 ### Feature Requests

-We welcome suggestions for new features or enhancements to [Cards Against Programming].
+We welcome suggestions for new features or enhancements to Cards Against Programming.
 Please open a new issue in the issue tracker with a clear description of the proposed feature or enhancement.
 Explain why it would be valuable and any use cases that support it.

 ### Pull Requests